forero/SandboxDESI/challenges/end2end2017/instructions.md

 ```

 The `WARNING` is there because at the moment Lya QSOs with redshift z>2.1 have not been included in the mocks.
+There must be now in the current directory two new files `targets.fits` and `truth.fits`.